infobyte/faraday_addon/README.md

 # Adding a vulnerability to Faraday

 If you had set up everything OK, you will see every request going through Faraday Addon.
-Imagine that you found a XSS and you want to send it to Faraday.
+Imagine that you found a **XSS** and you want to send it to Faraday.
 For creating a new issue, click in the icon next to the vulnerable request:

 ![](images/wiki/5.png)

 A form will pop up, where you should complete it with all the information about the issue.
-If you have 'Vulnerability Templates' previously uploaded to Faraday, this process will be faster.
+If you have **Vulnerability Templates** previously uploaded to Faraday, this process will be faster.

 ![](images/wiki/6.png)